wds4/tribal-tapestry/essays/bookJustification/overview.md

 The purple square is a *constraint node*.
 It specifies formatting rules that must be follwed by each instance of that concept (red circles).
 In the figure, each node represents a JSON file.
 The constraint node specifies that each instance must have two properties, name and breed, the values of which must be strings.
 The file for Spot follows this format, as expected.

-## 6. Concepts are integrated vertically using the edges that make up class threads.
+## 6. Concepts are naturally integrated vertically using class propagation edge and class termination path (2 of the 3 edges that go into the definition of class threads).

 See Figure X, below.
 The concept of Irish Setter is integrated vertically to the concept of Dog Breed (red arrow) and to the concept of Dog (grey arrow).